7 Best Ways To Store Christmas Lights

 While strings of twinkle lights bring joy to the holidays, putting them away can be quite a chore.
 To help: Our top Christmas light storage tips.

 If you love to deck the halls, tree and house with lights, chances are you equally dread packing them up after the holidays.
-The strings tend to tangle, bulbs can easily be broken and they rarely ever fit neatly back into their original package.
+The strings get tangled, bulbs break and they rarely ever fit back into their original package.

 DIY Cardboard Christmas Light Storage